sttoracle/ORACASB/README.md

 * For "*Email*", provide the email address that you want to use to manage the Oracle CASB Cloud Service user (for example, occs@mycompany.com).
 This account will generate the OAuth token for Oracle CASB Cloud Service.

-* In the "*User License list*", select a license type that permits you to use the "*System Administrator profile*" (example: the Salesforce user license).
+* In the "*User License list*", select a license type that permits you to use the "*System Administrator profile*" (example: the "*Salesforce user*" license).

 * In the "*Profile*" list, select the profile that is based on the "*System Administrator profile*".
 See the procedure above for details.